ctrl-alt-lalit/groupme-bot/README.md

 Each bot can do different things, including:
  - echoing what someone says
- - introducing itself when someone enters a groupchat
+ - greeting someone when they first enter a groupchat
- - periodically linking a FAQ
+ - periodically linking a document
+ - mention all the members of a group

 This program runs multiple bots concurrently.
 Each bot is its own object with a unique Flask route.

-The number of commits are inflated since the Git has to be updated for every minor change made due to the program being run on the cloud.
+The number of commits are vastly inflated.
+The Git has to be updated for every minor change made due to the program being run on the cloud.